Witiko/doctoral-thesis/main.md

 \end{equation}
 %
 However, only expert users could specify queries in prepositional calculus.
-Additionally, boolean retrieval systems would present the users with an *unranked* list of *all* documents that matched their query.
+Additionally, Boolean retrieval systems would present the users with an *unranked* list of *all* documents that matched their query.
 For large document collections, either too many documents or too few (if any) documents would often be retrieved, a problem commonly referred to as *feast or famine*.